 Everyone loves giraffes!
 In fact, giraffes are often the most sought-after animal by visitors.
 While they certainly look unusual, towering over every other animal, they are actually interested in many ways.
 We’ve compiled a list of some of the most interesting facts about our long-neck friends to help you get ready for your next visit.

-Giraffes are friendly and social animals by nature.
-In the wild, they live in herds and spend their time traveling, eating, and resting together.
+Giraffes are friendly animals by nature.
+Wild giraffes live in herds and spend their time traveling, eating, and resting together.
 Ironically, a group of giraffes is called a tower!
 Not only do they enjoy being surrounded by other giraffes, they often enjoy the humans as well.
 They will eat from your hand and may even enjoy the occasional head pet!

 Giraffes are Vegetarian

 Giraffes are huge animals, and they’re entirely powered by plants!
 These vegetarians eat all types of greenery, from leaves and twigs to berries and seeds.
-Their favorite type of leafy treats come from the acacia and mimosa trees, and they are known to eat up to 100 pounds of plants a day.
+Their favorite type of leafy treats come from the mimosa and acacia trees, and they are known to eat up to 100 pounds of plants a day.
+Their long tongues help them pull down leaves growing up high.
 They can get all of their nutrients, and water, just from plants!

 It’s surprising to hear that a giraffe can go a long time without drinking, and when they do drink they don’t need much, but it’s true!
 Their diet of plants is water-dense, which means they don’t have to venture to a watering hole as often as other animals.
 This helps them out in the long run since they don’t have to make themselves vulnerable in a watering hole.
 This is especially helpful since it’s hard for them to lower their heads to drink.